pzxie/video-speed-extension/README.md

 <h1 align="center">video-speed</h1>
-<p align="center">Web extension for video speed controller.
+<p align="center">Web extension for mobile video speed controller by touch.
 Started by web-extension-starter</p>

 ❤️ it? ⭐️ it on [GitHub](https://github.com/pzxie/video-speed-extension).